 Pearls & Pitfalls

 Cultural and social factors are very important in initiating and maintaining (or relapsing to) substance use.
 Observing family members (eg, parents, older siblings) and peers using substances increases risk that people will begin using substances.
-Peers are a particularly powerful influence among adolescents (see Drug and Substance Abuse in Adolescents Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
+Peers are a particularly powerful influence among adolescents (see Drug and Substance Use in Adolescents Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
 The acute and long-term consequences range from minimal to minor to life threatening, depending on... read more ).
 People who are trying to stop using a substance find it much more difficult if they are around others who also use that substance.

-Physicians may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve stress.
+Physicians may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve pain or stress.
 Many social factors, including mass media, contribute to patients' expectation that drugs should be used to relieve all distress.